GoogleChrome/web.dev/src/site/content/en/metrics/lcp/index.md

 Lazy loading is a common performance optimization in which images and other elements are deferred from loading until they approach the viewport as the user scrolls.
 It's a time-tested technique that saves bandwidth and improves load performance.

 However, lazy loading can affect LCP negatively when used improperly.
-In general, there is one rule of lazy loading to follow if your LCP candidate is an image: If an LCP candidate is above the fold (or reasonably close), do _not_ lazy load it.
-The reason for this depends on how you're lazy loading images:
+In general, there is one rule of lazy loading to follow if your LCP element is an image: If it's in the viewport at startup—or even reasonably close—do _not_ lazy load it.
+To find out if this is the case for you,

+1. Go to the page you wish to profile in Google Chrome.
+2. Open Chrome DevTools.
+3. Open the **Performance Insights** panel and click the **Measure pagel load** button.
+4. In the right-hand column, hover over the **Largest Contentful Paint** bubble.
+5. Observe the highlighted element in the viewport.

+If the highlighted element is an image, here's when and why you need to avoid lazy loading that LCP element:

-- **If you're using JavaScript to lazy load images**, lazy loading your LCP candidate will delay LCP because the image will be dependent on a script in order to display.
+- **If you're using JavaScript to lazy load images**, lazy loading your LCP element will delay LCP because the image will be dependent on a script in order to display.
 This not only causes a delay in that the necessary JavaScript requires time to parse, compile, and execute, but [such a pattern defeats the browser preload scanner](/preload-scanner/#lazy-loading-with-javascript).
-- **If you're using [browser-level lazy loading](/browser-level-image-lazy-loading/)**, specifying `loading=lazy` on your LCP candidate image will cause the browser to deprioritize the request for the image, allocating it _less_ bandwidth during startup.
+- **If you're using [browser-level lazy loading](/browser-level-image-lazy-loading/)**, specifying `loading=lazy` on your LCP element image will cause the browser to deprioritize the request for the image, allocating it _less_ bandwidth during startup.

 Both of these will result in a slower LCP, so avoid these patterns.
-Regardless of your lazy loading method, it's worth pointing out that lazy loading below-the-fold imagery will result in less bandwidth contention, meaning that your LCP candidate image could load faster.
+Regardless of your lazy loading method, it's worth pointing out that lazy loading below-the-fold imagery will result in less bandwidth contention, meaning that your LCP element image could load faster.

 ## Additional resources